Most frequently asked questions

-You will find some answers of the most often asked questions about Morocco, Contact us if you can’t find the answer to your questions.
+You will find some answers to the most often asked questions about Morocco, Contact us if you can’t find the answer to your questions.

 - How difficult is the terrain?